Efficient Integrated Volatility Estimation in the Presence of Infinite Variation Jumps via Debiased Truncated Realized Variations: Introduction

-where $W=\{W_t\}_{t\geq{}0}$ is a Wiener process and $X^{j}=\{X^{j}_{t}\}_{t\geq{}0}$ is a pure-jump It\^o semimartingale, the estimation target is $IV_T=\int_0^T\sigma^2_s ds$.
 This quantity, also known as the \emph{integrated volatility} or \emph{integrated variance} of $X$, has many applications, especially in finance, where $X$ typically models the log-return process of a risky asset and $IV_T$ measures the overall uncertainty or variability inherent in $X$ during the time period $[0,T]$.
-When $X$ is observed at times $0=t_0<t_1<\ldots<t_n=T$, in the absence of jumps, an efficient estimator of $IV_T$ is given by the realized quadratic variation $\widehat{IV}_T=\sum_{i=1}^{n}(X_{t_i}-X_{t_{i-1}})^2$ in the so-called high-frequency (or infill) asymptotic regime; i.e., when $\max_{i}(t_i-t_{i-1})\to{}0$ and $T\equiv t_n$ is fixed.
+When $X$ is observed at evenly spaced times $0=t_0<t_1<\ldots<t_n=T$, in the absence of jumps, an efficient estimator of $IV_T$ is given by the realized quadratic variation $\widehat{IV}_T=\sum_{i=1}^{n}(X_{t_i}-X_{t_{i-1}})^2$ in the so-called high-frequency (or infill) asymptotic regime; i.e., when $\max_{i}(t_i-t_{i-1})\to{}0$ and $T\equiv t_n$ is fixed.
 In the presence of jumps, $\widehat{IV}_T$ is no longer even consistent for $IV_T$, instead converging to $IV_T+\sum_{s\leq T}(\Delta X_s)^2$, where $\Delta X_s:= X_s-X_{s^-}$ denotes the jump at time $s$.
-To accommodate jump behavior, several estimators have been proposed, among which the most well-known are the truncated realized quadratic variation and the multipower variations.
+To account for jumps, several estimators have been proposed, among which the most well-known are the truncated realized quadratic variation and the multipower variations.
 We focus on the first class, which, unlike the second, is both rate- and variance-efficient, {in the Cramer-Rao lower bound sense,} when jumps are of bounded variation under certain additional conditions.